Core Doctrine

 Biblical Foundations

 The existence of angels is firmly established in Sacred Scripture, appearing in both the Old and New Testaments.
 The Hebrew word malak and Greek word angelos both mean “messenger,” reflecting their primary role as intermediaries between God and humanity (Hebrews 1:14).
-Scripture reveals that angels were created before the material universe (Job 38:4-7) and possess superior intelligence and power compared to humans (2 Peter 2:11, Psalm 8:5).
+Scripture reveals that angels were created by God before the material universe (Job 38:4-7) and possess superior intelligence and power compared to humans (2 Peter 2:11, Psalm 8:5).

 The Creation, Test, and Ministry of Angels